 I’ve written extensive articles on this topic, but here’s the Cole’s notes:

-- Historically, farmland value and revenue have only gone up – 12% on average over the past 20 years.
+- Historically, farmland value and revenue have gone up – 11% on average over the past 20 years.

-- Farmland investing is uncorrelated to the stock market – making it the ultimate recession-proof investment.
+- Farmland investing is uncorrelated to the stock market – making it a good recession-proof investment.